natesampo/ManualControl/README.md

 # ManualControl

 Welcome to Manual Control!
-This is a completely open source and FREE game for Windows!
+This is a completely open source and FREE game for Windows and Linux!
 To install Manual Control, please follow the steps below:

 1. Click the green 'Clone or Download' button in the GitHub repository.